jenjones319/DSA/README.md

 ## Solution
 * [_Whiteboard Diagram_](assets/challenge6.jpg)

+## Challenge Summary: Challenge 7 - kth Value locating
+* k-th value from the end of a linked list.

+## Challenge Description
+* This challenges provides practice for locating "k" - th value at the end of a list.

+## Approach & Efficiency
+* Write a method for the Linked List class which takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.

+## Solution
+* I don't have a whiteboard image for this.

 ## Challenge Summary: Challenge 8 - Linked List Zip
 * Write a function and zip two lists together into one.